The 2018 Champions League Final: How the Drama Unfolded

 A loose ball was easily swept up by Karius in the Liverpool box, with the German goalkeeper clearly looking to keep the energy flowing in his side with a quick pass out from the back.
 Clearly a case of his reactions moving a bit quicker than his brain, Karius' throw was intercepted pretty tamely by the French striker as the whole world watched on in awe as the ball rolled harmlessly into the net.

-1-0 Real Madrid and, sadly for Karius, the controversy was done yet.
+1-0 Real Madrid and, sadly for Karius, the controversy wasn't done yet.

 Though they had effectively thrown away the deadlock, Liverpool didn't have too long to wait before finding an equaliser.